It can’t be easy being the sibling of a child with Autism.

 The day had many a meltdown, frustrations boiling over the rim.

 Too much was different, the attention not on her.

 My heart hurt watching as he stood watching my girl lost control.

 For it to pass.

-His sense of humour gets him through the tough times.
+My boy understands, his sense of humour gets him through the tough times.